Sadrac González-Perellón: Biography

 In 2018 he made his first film as a producer, House of Sweat and Tears, directed by Sonia Escolano.
 The film is presented in Frontiéres in the Cannes Film Festival.
-Subsequently, the movie got to enter in the official section of one of the most important film festivals in the world, the Fantastic Fest, in Austin, United States.
+Subsequently, the movie got to enter in the official section of one of the most important film festivals in the world, the Fantastic Fest, in Austin.

+In 2022 he released his next feature film Amazing Elisa, a drama and thriller film that intertwines several characters where Elisa, a girl of twelve who thinks she's a superhero, lives with her father after her mother's death.
+It stars Asier Etxeandia, Silvia Abascal, Iván Massagué and the young actress Jana San Antonio as Elisa.
+The film is being presented at the Sitges International Fantastic Film Festival and the Fantastic Fest, receiving very good reviews from the festival.